Cream of Leek and Vermicelli Soup

-A nourishing pasta and leek soup is wonderful with crusty bread, especially on a cold day.
-It tastes best with homemade stock but also canned broth will do!
+In honor of St. David, whose symbol is the leek, make this nourishing leek and pasta soup!
+It’s wonderful with crusty bread, especially on a cold day.
+It tastes best with homemade stock, but canned broth will also do!

 We kept this soup simple but it’s versatile.